 Manually adding a Laser¶

-If LightBurn can't automatically add your laser, because it's not connected to your computer, or is connected over a network, you can add a laser manually.
+If you need to add a laser that isn't connected to your computer or is connected over a network, you can add it manually.

-Start by clicking the Devices button in the Laser window to open the Devices Page.
+Start by clicking the Devices button in the Laser window to open the Devices window.

-Click the Create Manually button on the Devices page.
+Click the Create Manually button on the Devices window.

 LightBurn will open the New Device Wizard, and the first thing you'll see is a list of the controllers supported by your version of LightBurn:

 Choose the entry that matches the type of controller or firmware in your laser and click Next.
 If you don't have a device to connect yet, you can choose the No Machine type to move ahead with using the software.